 National Committee for Quality Assurance Standards

-The National Committee for Quality Assurance (NCQA) maintains and regularly updates quality standards utilized by the health insurance industry to gauge levels of ongoing quality and improvement.
-Overall, the standards include over 750 factors and 1,200 requirements that involve business areas across the enterprise.
+The National Committee for Quality Assurance (NCQA) regularly updates and maintains quality standards utilized by the health insurance industry to gauge levels of ongoing quality and improvement.
+Overall, the standards include more than 1,500 requirements that involve BCBSNC business areas across the enterprise.
 Plans are audited by NCQA on a three-year cycle which includes a rigorous on- and off-site survey process.
 Below is a summary of the five quality standard categories BCBSNC uses and is audited against.
 These categories are central to our Quality Improvement Program designed to improve quality, safety and member experience.

 Evaluating and determining coverage for and appropriateness of medical care services, as well as providing needed assistance to clinician or patient, in cooperation with other parties, to ensure appropriate use of resources.

 A process by which an organization reviews and evaluates qualifications of licensed independent practitioners to provide services to its members.

 Communicating information to member's that specifies their rights and responsibilities related to a mutually respectful relationship with the organization, addressing complaints and appeals, benefits and access to medical services, choosing physicians and hospitals, their privacy and confidentiality, and accurate coverage materials.

 A process by which the organization provides members with access to health care information and tools to better manage their health.

 More information about NCQA is available at www.NCQA.org.

 If you have any questions related to BCBSNC's NCQA standards, please contact your regional Strategic Provider Relations Consultant.